Flames Logo

 Frequently Asked Questions

-What does my registration pay for?
+1. What does my registration pay for?

-Part of your registration pays for ice time and minor officials (refs and scorekeeper).
-Each team is allocated 20 one hour game times, which are supplied with referees and a scorekeeper (we are one of the few that offer this service), and 10 hours of practice time over a 22 week period.
-A house team usually shares practices with another team to give them 20 shared practice times over this period while Rep teams, who often practice by themselves pay a rep team fee to the Association to cover the extra cost of practicing alone.
+* Each team is allocated 20 one hour game times which are supplied with referees and a scorekeeper and 10 hours of practice time over the 22 week season.
+"A" level teams usually share practices with another team so they both receive 20 shared practices over this period.
+"AA" teams often practice by themselves and are required to pay an extra fee to the Association to cover the cost of practicing alone.

-Well, you've paid your registration.
+2. Well, you've paid your registration.
 Now what?

 Minor hockey traditionally starts the 3rd weekend of October and ends the middle of March.
 There are conditioning camps and/or tryouts in all divisions but Tykes.
 Please refer to the ice time schedule posted, just inside the rink and on the Association's web site - http://northriverflames.ca